tiberlab/tibercad/manual/Sphinx/Complete/modules/ETB.rst

 Note  that  the  results of potential (from driftdiffusion)  and  strain (from  elasticity) simulations   are  recalled,  to  project  the  correct  potential  profile  and  atom  displacement  to  the  TB  Hamiltonian.
-In  output,  the ground  states  of  conduction  and  valence  bands  are saved  together  with  the  wavefunctions.
+In  output,  the ground  states  of  conduction  and  valence  bands  are saved  together  with  the  wavefunctions.States  are  also  plotted  on  the  FEM  grid (through *MeshStatesNodes*).

 Based  on  these  results, *optical  properties*  are  calculated through  the Module  opticstb ::